margaretstorey/startup2024/milestone 3 - public beta.md

 Some advice:

 - Aim your **pitch** at a "new and general audience".
 See below for resources on how to prepare an effective and compelling  pitch.
+We may have some new guests attend.
 - Prepare an appealing **demo**!
 You only have a short time for the demonstration, so start with your key features and give an overview of what the app is about for guests who will be there for the first time.
 If you are demonstrating social features or any other features that require prior preparations - prepare them in advance! (e.g. creating social networks of several users).
+Do a live demo but have a video as backup on your GitHub site.
 - Please remember to keep your **documents** up to date on GitHub.

 How to "pitch" resources: